 The City was in litigation with the United States with respect to certain clean-up costs associated with the Agriculture Street Landfill.
-Following Hurricane Katrina, the United States dropped its demand for monetary damages, and settlement negotiations resulted in operational commitments only.
+Following Hurricane Katrina, the United States dropped their demand for monetary damages, and settlement negotiations resulted in operational commitments only.
 A consent decree was entered into on September 9, 2009 on terms that require no financial obligations of the City.

 The first trial of nine (9) plaintiffs involving the Agriculture Street Landfill occurred in 2005.
 The court held the City 50% liable and in solido and in virile share with the HANO and HANO's former insurers: National Union Fire Insurance Company of Pittsburg, PA, Republic Insurance Company, Louisiana Insurance Guaranty Association as successor in interest to Southern American Insurance Company, and United States Fire Insurance Company.
-The 4th Circuit Court of Appeals affirmed the percentage of fault, but reduced all emotional distress awards by one-half.
-On April 8, 2010 the co-defendants obtained a judgment in the amount of \$529,935.41 plus interests against the City for its virile share of the January 12, 2006 class-action Judgment (National Union Fire Insurance Company of Pittsburgh, PA, Et AL. v. the City of New Orleans, USDC # 09-6598).
-This judgment has been placed on the City's Unpaid Settlement/Judgment List.
+The 4th Circuit Court of Appeals affirmed the percentage of fault, but reduced all emotional distress awards and ranges by one-half.
+On April 8, 2010 the co-defendants obtained a judgment in the amount of \$529,935.41 plus interests against the City for its virile share of the January 12, 2006 class-action Judgment1.
+This judgment has been placed on the City's Unpaid Settlement Judgment List.

-In 2011, the trial court scheduled trials for the next 76 plaintiffs.
-The 76 Plaintiffs first flight trials were continued without date pending pre-trial motions, writs and appeals to the Fourth Circuit and Supreme Court.
+In 2011 the trial court scheduled trials for the next 76 plaintiffs.
+The 76 Plaintiffs First Flight trials were continued without date pending pre-trial motions, writs and appeals to the Fourth Circuit and Supreme Court.
 Recently, in 2012 the Supreme Court remanded the insurance coverage issues back to trial court.
-The matter is now before the U.S. Supreme Court pending decision in regard to the attempted recusal of Judge Nadine Ramsey as the appointed judge.

-In 2011, the plaintiffs made a demand on the defendants for approximately \$96,000,000, not including judicial interest.
-The City estimates the financial impact could range from \$38,000,000 upwards plus interest.
+In 2011 plaintiffs made a demand on the defendants for approximately \$96,000,000.00, not including judicial interest.
+It is estimated that the financial impact to the City of New Orleans could range from \$38,000,000.00 upwards plus interest.

-Dorthea Walker, et al v.
-Amid/Metro, et al, Civil District Court No. 07-14795 Div.
-H, Class Action:

-This matter relates to the taking of private citizens' land over the course of several decades to operate the Gentilly Landfill.
+Doretha Walker, et al. v.
+Amid/Metro, et al., CDC No. 07-14795 Div.
+H, Class Action: This matter relates to the taking of private citizens' land over the course of several decades to operate the Gentilly Landfill.
 On March 21-22, 2011, a hearing on plaintiffs' Motion for Class Certification and Appointment of Class Representatives and Counsel ("Motion") was held in the above-referenced matter.
 On August 24, 2011, Judge Bagneris granted plaintiffs' Motion.
 Since that time, defendants have appealed the Court's certification of the class, and said appeal is still pending in the 4th Circuit.
 The City's liability varies greatly depending on whether the 4th Circuit upholds the class and the scope of said class.
 Regardless, the potential exposure to the City could range between \$2,326,281.90 and \$11,419,979.60.